kassaaaaa/sg-kassandra/docs/fase-2-plan/ux-design-specification.md

 -   The Manager's dashboard must be fully responsive to allow for quick decisions on both desktop and mobile.
 -   Customers and Instructors will primarily interact with this flow via notifications (email, SMS, push notifications on mobile).

+**Inspiration from Similar Patterns:**
+-   **Airlines:** The way airlines handle delays and cancellations provides a model for proactive communication and rebooking options.

+**Experience Goals:**
+-   **Speed:** The entire process, from system detection to user notification, should feel almost instantaneous, ideally completing within a couple of minutes of a manager's decision.
+-   **Shareability:** The value proposition for managers is the significant time saved, which becomes a key talking point.
+For customers, the "smart" nature of the app adapting to weather is the shareable story.

 ### 3.3.
 Core Experience Principles

 These principles will guide every UX decision to ensure a cohesive and high-quality user experience.